abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 #### Data Structures That Power Your Database

 * *Log* is defined as an append-only sequence of records.
-It doesn't have to be human-readable, and instead might be binary.
+It doesn't have to be human-readable and instead might be binary.
-* Well-chosen indexes speed up read queries, but every index slows down writes, because the index also needs to be updated every time data is written.
+* Well-chosen indexes speed up read queries, but every index slows down writes because the index also needs to be updated every time data is written.

 ##### Hash Indexes

 * If new and updated values are blindly written to a log, that log can be divided into segments.
 Compacting a segment keeps only the most recent value for each key, discarding the older ones.
-* Since compaction makes segments much smaller (assuming a key is updated several times in one segment), compaction can also merge several segments together.
+* Since compaction makes segments much smaller (assuming a key is updated several times in one segment), compaction can also merge several segments.
 * A background thread can merge and compact segments.
 While it happens, the database can still serve reads from old segment files, and write requests to the latest segment file.
 * A *tombstone* marks a deleted key.
 When segments are merged, the tombstone tells the merging process to discard all previous values for the key.
-* Data file segments are append-only and otherwise immutable, and so they can be read concurrently by multiple threads.
+* Data file segments are append-only and otherwise immutable, so they can be read concurrently by multiple threads.
 * Append-only design is advantageous in several ways:
   * Appending and segment merging are sequential write operations, which are generally much faster than random writes.
-  * Crash recovery are much simpler if segment files are append-only or immutable, e.g. you avoid crashing while overwriting a value and leaving old and new data spliced together.
+  * Crash recovery is much simpler if segment files are append-only or immutable, e.g. you avoid crashing while overwriting a value and leaving old and new data spliced together.
   * Merging old segments avoids the problem of data files getting fragmented over time.

 ##### SSTables and LSM-Trees